 Providence Canyons Trails is a 2.7 mile lightly trafficked loop trail located near Omaha, Georgia that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking and nature trips and is accessible from July until August.
+The trail is primarily used for hiking and nature trips and is best used from July until August.
 Dogs are also able to use this trail.

 Great trail for a family.
 The way down to and up from the canyon floor is steep, but doable.
 Lots of creeks (shallow and muddy) to walk through/across.
 Perfect for a cool fall day.